jillymackay/jillymackay.github.io/content/authors/admin/_index.md

 title: Jilly MacKay
 ---

-Jilly MacKay is a Senior Lecturer in Veterinary Science Education at the Royal (Dick) School of Veterinary Studies.
-She is mainly interested in research methodology an applies this to the field of STEMM education and, occasionally, human-animal-interactions.
-Jill is interested in the process of science and how we attempt to quantify big, unmeasurable things like 'personality', 'learning' and 'satisfaction'.
-She is passionate about open science, open educational resources, and public engagement with science.
-When she's not working, she's probably crafting.
+I am a Senior Lecturer in Veterinary Science Education at the Royal (Dick) School of Veterinary Studies.
+I belong to a lot of categories (in alphabetical order): Academic, Crafter, Feminist, Interdisciplinary Scientist, LGBT Ally, Mother, Writer . . . there's probably more.

+I began my academic career in veterinary sciences studying animal personality, but I was always fascinated by research methodologies.
+How can we quantify non-existent things like 'personality', 'welfare' or 'student satisfaction'?
+I barged my way into educational research and started really playing about with research methods.
+I employ both qualitative and quantitative methodologies in my research, and I'm particularly interested in assessment, the open science framework, and effective human behavioural change.

+I have very recently become passionate about academic motherhood, for what are probably obvious reasons.
+I find I have far less time for hobbies than I used to.
 {style="text-align: justify;"}